szczyglis-dev/py-gpt/README.md

 **WARNING: Use autonomous mode with caution.** Long or unlimited runs can make repeated API requests and tool calls, including actions with side effects.

-The plugin adds the same iterative autonomous loop to supported standard chat modes.
+The Autonomous mode plugin adds the same iterative autonomous loop to supported standard chat modes.
 Instead of simulating a conversation with itself, the model keeps working on the original user request across successive passes: it can perform another action, inspect tool results, verify earlier work, refine the result, and continue until the run-control rules stop it.
 It can cooperate with other enabled plugins, so tools such as web search, Files I/O, Python interpreter, image generation, and other integrations remain available through the normal PyGPT tool flow.

 The **Iterations** option limits the number of autonomous passes; `0` means unlimited. **Auto-stop** lets the model finish the run early when the goal is complete. **Always continue** is mutually exclusive with Auto-stop: enabling it disables Auto-stop and makes the loop open-ended, ignoring the normal iteration limit until the run is stopped externally.